 The Company maintained capital sufficient to meet the SCR throughout the period.
-As at 31 December 2019, the Company had a Solvency Coverage Ratio of 467%; being the percentage value of its eligible Own Funds compared to the SCR of £54m, (see section D).
+As at 31 December 2020, the Company had a Solvency Coverage Ratio of 176%; being the value of its eligible Own funds as a percentage of the SCR of £174m, (see section D).